 - Ec2SetComputerName-Sets the hostname of the instance to a unique name based on the IP address of the instance and reboots the instance.
 To set your own hostname, or prevent your existing hostname from being modified, you must disable this setting. - Ec2InitializeDrives-Initializes and formats all instance store volumes during startup.
 This feature is enabled by default, and initializes and mounts the instance store volumes as drives D:/, E:/, and so on.
 For more information about instance store volumes, see Amazon EC2 Instance Store in the Amazon EC2 User Guide. - Ec2EventLog-Displays event log entries in the console.
 By default, the three most recent error entries from the system event log are displayed.
-To specify the event log entries to display, edit the EventLogConfig.xml file located in the EC2ConfigService\Settings directory.
+To specify the event log entries to display, edit the EventLogConfig.xml file located in the Ec2ConfigService\Settings directory.
 For information about the settings in this file, see Eventlog Key in the MSDN Library. - Ec2ConfigureRDP-Sets up a self-signed certificate on the instance, so users can securely access the instance using Remote Desktop.
-This feature is disabled on Windows Server 2008 instances because Windows Server 2008 can generate its own certificates. - Ec2OutputRDPCert-Displays the Remote Desktop certificate information to the console so that the user can verify it against the thumbprint. - Ec2SetDriveLetter-Sets the drive letters of the mounted volumes based on user-defined settings.
+This feature is disabled on Windows Server 2008 and Windows Server 2012 instances because they can generate their own certificates. - Ec2OutputRDPCert-Displays the Remote Desktop certificate information to the console so that the user can verify it against the thumbprint. - Ec2SetDriveLetter-Sets the drive letters of the mounted volumes based on user-defined settings.
 By default, when an Amazon EBS volume is attached to an instance, it can be mounted using the drive letter on the instance.
-To specify your drive letter mappings, edit the DriveLetterConfig.xml file located in the EC2ConfigService\Settings directory. - Ec2WindowsActivate-Indicates whether to search through the DNS Suffix List for appropriate KMS entries.
-When the appropriate KMS entries are found, the plug-in sets your activation server to the first server to respond to the request successfully.
-Starting with Windows Server 2008 R2, Windows Server is able to search the suffix list automatically.
-With Windows Server 2008, the plug-in performs this search manually.
+To specify your drive letter mappings, edit the DriveLetterConfig.xml file located in the EC2ConfigService\Settings directory.